Karbon is a feature-rich global operating platform for accounting firms that needed better solutions to onboard new users.

 I'd heard time and time again that customers choose Karbon for its solution to work management, only then to discover what our email integration feature can do for their collaboration and communication—our stickiest feature.
 But I didn't have a definitive answer to what the golden moment is in a free trial that convinces a firm that Karbon is right for them.
 Does that even exist?
 I observed and spoke to users in their 14 day free trial to better understand their motivations and expectations.

-It became clear that Karbon's first-use experience poses challenges as it is a complex product that requires a lot of set up before a firm fully realises its value.
+It became clear that Karbon's first-use experience poses challenges as it is a complex product that requires a lot of set up before a firm fully realises its value

-For example, to experience work visibility and reporting—a critical "aha!" moment—an operational leader would need to:
+To experience work visibility and reporting—a critical "aha!" moment—an operational leader would need to:

 • Build efficient workflows: Setup automated workflows in bulk, assign things like budgets, team roles, and deadlines, before inviting the wider team to experience workflow in Karbon.